ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

 U_{e}=\sqrt{2E}
 $$

 and an eddy length scale ($L$) based on a configurable combination of multiple length scales.
-The GM thickness diffusivity is then computed as,
+In [MOM6](https://mom6.readthedocs.io/en/main/api/generated/modules/mom_hor_visc.html), the GM thickness diffusivity is parameterised as,

 $$
 KHTH = CU_{e}L